MakeSchool-Tutorials/Robot-Wars-Swift/P4-Pair-Programming/content.md

 #Getting ready!

+Remember, the entire documentation is in `/docs` folder in the project you downloaded.
+You should read it over now with your partner.

+Now its time to implement your own strategy.
+With your partner, start considering how your ideas can be translated into a state machine.
+Look back at the previous chapter, review the *SimpleRobot* state machine, next open *SimpleRobot.swift* and see how this state machine diagram translates into code.

+Once you have an idea for your first state machine you should start pair programming it together as described above.
+You will be working on a single computer for this assignment.

 To get started coding, create a new Robot by inheriting from the "Robot" class.
 Once you're ready to test your robot, place it's class name "Configuration.h" so it can fight against one of our default robots:

         static NSString \*robotClass1 = @"RobotOneClassName";
         static NSString \*robotClass2 = @"RobotTwoClassName";

 Begin with trying to beat SimpleRobot.
 Once you can do that, move on and try to defeat the other robots!

-Remember, the entire documentation is in `/docs` folder in the project you downloaded.
-You should read it over now with your partner.

-Now its time to try out your own strategy.
-With your partner, plan out a robot.
-Start pair programming it together as described above.
-You will be working on a single computer for this assignment.

 Good luck to you and your partner!